torvalds/linux/Documentation/mm/memory-model.rst

 Physical memory in a system may be addressed in different ways.
 The simplest case is when the physical memory starts at address 0 and spans a contiguous range up to the maximal address.
-It could be, however, that this range contains small holes that are not accessible for the CPU.
+It could be, however, that this range contains small holes that are analt accessible for the CPU.
 Then there could be several contiguous ranges at completely distinct addresses.
 And, don't forget about NUMA, where different memory banks are attached to different CPUs.